How can LISA probe a population of GW190425-like binary neutron stars in the Milky Way?: Discussion and conclusions

+Further considerations on BNS formation could be deduced from the comparison of the BNSs rate determined from radio observations of pulsars at sub-mHz frequencies (stars in Fig.~\ref{fig:snr_plot}) with that inferred from LISA at mHz frequencies.
+If all BNS form at low frequencies (merger times of $> 100\,$Myr) and evolve to mHz frequencies via GW emission (cf. Eq.~\ref{eqn:nbns}), the two rates should be consistent.
+Whereas if the BNS rate at mHz frequencies is larger than predicted by Eq.~\eqref{eqn:nbns}, the excess could be attributed either to a sub-population of radio-quite BNSs \citep[e.g.][]{saf20} or to the fast-merging channel.

-We also mention an important caveat in our underlying assumptions: we have assumed that massive BNSs come from the fast-merging formation channel, but we did impose any specific assumption on their GW frequencies.
-Population synthesis studies suggest a broad distribution of delay times between BNS formation and merger even under the assumption that case-BB mass transfer is dynamically stable \citep[e.g.][]{vig18}.
-However, if the case-BB mass transfer is occasionally dynamically unstable, it is possible that fast-merging BNSs are born within the LISA band at higher frequencies than the rest of the Galactic population.
-Therefore, if their merger timescales are sufficiently long to be observed with LISA, it is also possible that they would exhibit an excess in the frequency distribution.
-As we do not model this possibility in the present work, we are effectively assuming that fast-merging binaries are predominantly formed at low enough frequencies such that they do not disturb or modify the frequency distribution.
-On the other hand, LISA's frequency measurement is expected to be very accurate (ideally $\sigma_f/f \propto 1/T \sim 10^{-8}$), thus identifying a sub-population in frequency should not be a problem.
+Population synthesis studies suggest a broad distribution of delay times between BNS formation and merger even under the assumption that case-BB mass transfer is dynamically stable \citep[e.g.][]{tau13,tau15,vig18}.
+However, if the case-BB mass transfer is occasionally dynamically unstable \citep{dew03,iva03}, it is possible that fast-merging BNSs form within the LISA band at higher frequencies than the rest of the Galactic population.
+Therefore, if their merger timescales are sufficiently long to be observed with LISA, it is possible that fast-merging BNSs exhibit an excess in the frequency distribution.
+LISA's frequency measurement is expected to be very accurate (ideally $\sigma_f/f \propto 1/T \sim 10^{-8}$ for $T=1\,$yr), thus identifying a pile-up of BNSs at high frequencies should be a straight forward task.
+Importantly, the observed frequency distribution will facilitate constraints on the BNS delay time distribution.
+Moreover, high frequency binaries would also have better chirp mass measurements (and other parameters including the eccentricity) that could only improve the results presented here.

+To confidently constrain the fast-merging hypothesis eccentricity measurements are required \citep{and19,and20,lau20}.
+If high mass GW190425-like binaries are also highly eccentric ($e \sim 1$), this would imply that they are freshly formed (either in isolation or in a dense cluster), and thus come from the fast-merging channel.
+Figure~\ref{fig:6} shows that constraining both the chirp mass and the eccentricity to, for example, 10\,per cent is only possible at mHz frequencies. \citet{and20} showed that such fractional errors on the eccentricity should be sufficient to distinguish between the different BNS formation channels.
+Still, if the eccentricity of GW190425-like binaries is low ($e \sim 0$) one cannot rule out the possibility that they are a population radio-quite BNSs.

+We remark that our error estimates are based on the Fisher information matrix approximation and are valid for high signal to noise ratios \citep[e.g.][]{cut98}.
+Thus, we expect that in some cases the reported errors may be underestimated.
+A full Bayesian parameter estimation would be required to derive more realistic uncertainties \citep[e.g.][]{bus19,roe20}.